heavyoryx/Conversation_evaluator/README.md

 1. **Some short conversational fragments were not flagged by LanguageTool**
 2. **One clarity edge case was consistently judged as acceptable by the LLM even though the assignment expected `Fail`**

-To address this, lightweight deterministic fallback rules were added.
+To address this, light deterministic fallback rules were added.

-### Why this was acceptable
+### Why use fallback rules instead of accepting failure for an edge case.

 This project is a **local prototype**, not a production system.